trulia/hologram/README.md

 * **source**: relative path to your source files

 * **destination**: relative path where you want the documentation to be built

 * **documentation_assets**: The path that contains supporting assets for the documentation page.
 This typically includes html fragments (header/footer, etc), style guide specific CSS, javascript and any images.
-Hologram specifically looks for two files: `_header.html` and `_footer.html`, these are used to start and end every html page hologram generates.
+Hologram specifically looks for two files: `_header.html` and `_footer.html`.
+These are used to start and end every html page hologram generates.

   Hologram treats `_header.html` and `_footer.html` as ERB files for each page that is generated.
 You can access the `title`, `file_name`, `blocks`, and `categories`.

   `blocks` is a list of each documentation block on the page.
 Each item in the list has a `title`, `name`, `category`, and optionally a `parent`.
 This is useful for, say, building a menu that lists each component.